 Ah, the 1983 adaptation.
 I wavered between this one and the 2006 adaptation over which one I love best.
 But the higher production values, the gothic atmosphere, and Ruth Wilson’s perfect performance edged 2006 to the top spot.
 But it was close…

 Beyond that, the casting, script, and performances are spot on.
-Timothy Dalton as Mr. Rochester is swoony and perfect in the role.
-Dalton could give a masterclass in how to play a Byronic Hero.
+Timothy Dalton, as Mr. Rochester, is swoony and perfect in the role.
+Dalton could give a masterclass on how to play a Byronic Hero.

 The two actors have a fun, flirty banter.
 And the adaptation brings out Jane’s singular personality and elements of Romanticism – including many nature sounds in scenes.

 Still, the production quality is not as good as later productions, and it isn’t overly artistic with filmmaking choices.
 But the excellent script and performances more than make up for that.

 Where to Watch: BritBox, Plex, or buy on DVD.

 While it’s the actors cast as Rochester who often stand out in many past adaptations, here, Ruth Wilson truly shines as Jane – finally capturing all the nuances of the character from the novel.
 Ruth Wilson IS Jane and gives an award-worthy performance bringing Jane’s emotional complexity to life.

 And since the story is called Jane Eyre, her version quickly moves this adaptation right to the top!
 Jane SHOULD shine in an adaptation.
 She was so good, Wilson received a Golden Globe nomination, something rare in a period drama.
 Ruth Wilson ultimately gives the most impassioned Jane Eyre performance.